niuniomartinez/allegro-pas/4.4/readme.txt

   system.
 If you have Lazarus IDE then it should be enough.
 Visit Free Pascal's web site for more information (http://www.freepascal.org/).

-  Install Allegro 4.4.0.
+  If you're using GNU/Linux then install Allegro 4.4.0.
 You can download it from http://sourceforge.net/project/showfiles.php?group_id=5665 .
 May be you can install the "enduser" version.

+  If you're using Windows then you have two ways:  Install Allegro as said in the previous paragraph to obtain the file "alleg44.dll" or download the "bin" version of Allegro.pas wich include such file and precompiled tools.

   NOTE:  Allegro.pas 4.4.0 will work ONLY with Allegro 4.4.0 (and its RC releases).
 It will not work with newer versions at the moment.